CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_progbasics.md

 #### What is the purpose of a list (array in some programming languages) data structure?
 Name some methods of it!

-A list is a data structure in Python that is mutable, ordered sequence of elements.
+List is a collection, A list is a data structure in Python that is mutable, ordered sequence of elements.
 Each element or value inside if a list called an item.
 Use [] square brackets.
 List are great to use when you want to work with many related values.
-They enable you to keep data together, condense you code, and perform the same methods and operations on multiple values at once. methods : .sort(), .index(), .append(),
+They enable you to keep data together, condense you code, and perform the same methods and operations on multiple values at once. methods : there are certain operation you can do witn lists.
+These opearation include indexing, slicing, adding, multiplying, checking for membership, even in Python with there some useful built in functions e.g.: finding the length of a seguence or finding largest or smallest element of the list

 #### What is the difference between a list/array and a set?